 For lovely garden ideas check out our feature.

 A new pergola has made the decking area more of an outdoor room.
 ‘I particularly love the hanging egg chair as it’s the comfiest chair ever,’ says Danielle.
 ‘It’s so nice to curl up on there with a cup of tea while Alice potters about.’
-For a similar hanging rattan cocoon chair, try Cox & Cox (opens in new tab).
-Pergola, Very (opens in new tab).
-Seating, Asda (opens in new tab)
+For a similar hanging rattan cocoon chair, try Cox & Cox.
+Pergola, Very.
+Seating, Asda

 The next priority was Alice’s bedroom on the top floor.
 ‘We had a mountain mural in her previous nursery, but here we’ve layered up the pink and grey shades rather than making them very geometric and separate,’ explains Danielle.
 ‘She loves playing in here and putting her dollies to bed, but unfortunately you can’t get her to sleep in here.’

 ‘I wanted to make Alice’s room magical and whimsical with the rose gold star decals and the canopy over the chair where she likes to play peek-a-boo,’ says Danielle.
 ‘It can easily be changed as she gets older with new prints and shelving.’
-Bed and chair (opens in new tab), Mamas & Papas (opens in new tab).
-Tiger rug, La Redoute (opens in new tab).
-Canopy, Numero 74 (opens in new tab).
-Rainbow cushion (opens in new tab) and giraffe head, H&M (opens in new tab).
-Cloud cushion, Sass & Belle (opens in new tab).
-Ceiling light, HomeSense (opens in new tab)
+Bed and chair, Mamas & Papas.
+Tiger rug, La Redoute.
+Canopy, Numero 74.
+Rainbow cushion and giraffe head, H&M. Cloud cushion, Sass & Belle.
+Ceiling light, HomeSense

 Keen to be next door to Alice, the couple chose Danielle’s old bedroom as their master.
 ‘It’s an oddly shaped space that used to be two rooms,’ she says.
 ‘As a teenager, I had one end as a sitting room and the other as a bedroom, but we’ve flipped them around.
 The key was removing the dated beech-coloured floor-to-ceiling wardrobes and blocking up one of the entranceways to free up more space for the bed.’